finnsnape/computer-graphics/README.md

 - ~lookAt~
 - Ensure lookAt works after translations, rotations etc. Should investigate glm::lookAt
 - Fix proximity lighting to work when light is very close to intersection
+- Find way to use perspective logic in our demo
+- Remove unused imports

 ## Notes
 - negative z is away from us